mRelief/maximize/README.md

 ### Card Logistics

-Here are some exmaples of questions we receive:
+Here are some examples of questions we receive:

 ![](other-products.png)